apostrophecms/apostrophe-documentation/roadmap.md

 ## Migrating from Apostrophe 0.5

 We are committed to providing content migration tools for Apostrophe 0.5 projects.
-See our [0.5 to 2.0 migration guide](oh-five-migration.html) for more information.
+See our [0.5 to 2.0 migration guide](migration.html) for more information.
 We have always provided such tools, including from earlier PHP-based versions of Apostrophe.

+An automated tool to migrate content from Apostrophe 0.5 is planned for the immediate future.
+Tools are already available to migrate to 0.5 from earlier releases.

 ## Apostrophe's semantic versioning policy